mennosmit-dev/AI-Engineer-Certificate/README.md

 # IBM AI Engineer Certificate (Coursera)

 This repository contains my completed projects for the IBM AI Engineer Professional Certificate.
-While I am fully aware of PEP8 standards and best practices, please note that some files may not strictly adhere to them.
+While I am fully aware of PEP8 standards and best practices, please note that some files may not strictly adhere to them as they were prewritten by IBM.

 ## 📚 Courses